Legend of a Cowgirl: Background and composition

 Coppola wrote the song while she was in college.
 The lyrics were inspired by "love-life chatter" she overheard in her dorm room.
 The song includes cowboy and Western-related metaphors for sex, and is considered to embody female sexual independence.
 The song samples Donovan's "Sunshine Superman" extensively.
 Coppola disliked the song, calling it the worst song on Chupacabra.

 Critical reception

 Larry Flick, writing for Billboard, gave the song a positive review upon its release, describing it as "quirky and rife with novelty value" and also praising the chorus's memorability.
-Allmusic's Bradley Torreano considered the song a highlight of its parent album, commenting that on the song, "her personality shines through."
-Entertainment Weeklys review of Chupacabra, although critical of the album overall, praised "Legend of a Cowgirl," remarking that it "works the best equestrian metaphors for sex since Ginuwine's 'Pony,'" going on to deem the song "as good as it gets on her debut album."
+AllMusic's Bradley Torreano considered the song a highlight of its parent album, commenting that on the song, "her personality shines through."
+Entertainment Weeklys review of Chupacabra, although critical of the album overall, praised "Legend of a Cowgirl," remarking that it "works the best equestrian metaphors for sex since Ginuwine's 'Pony'," going on to deem the song "as good as it gets on her debut album."
+British magazine Music Week gave it four out of five, complimenting the song as a "slightly fey but genuinely catchy debut."
+An editor, Alan Jones, added, "Attractively anchoring a lyrically and melodically unusual track to a sample from Donovan's seminal Sixties hit "Sunshine Superman", it presents Coppola as a less rocky Sheryl Crow, setting her voice against an instrumental track that is by turns influenced by hip hop and early Seventies acts like It's a Beautiful Day."
 Ann Powers, writing for The New York Times, deemed the song "a sunny declaration of sexual independence that the Spice Girls would admire."